tomasherceg/dotvvm-docs/Controls/bootstrap/TabControl/sample2/sample.md

 The `ActiveTabIndex` property specifies a zero-base index of the tab which is currently selected.

-Please note that the `ActiveTabIndex` takes precendence over the [TabItem](/docs/controls/bootstrap/)
+Please note that the `ActiveTabIndex` takes precedence over the [TabItem](/docs/controls/bootstrap/)